Editor’s note: Originally published April 25, 2018. Updated July 21, 2021.

 - (587 ecommerce signups) / (1000 total customers) = 58.7% adoption rate

-Goal 2: Equip Sales/CSRs to prioritize your highest-value ecommerce customers
+Goal 4: Equip sales and customer service to prioritize your highest-value customers

 This metric tells you how much a single customer has generated for you over the life of their relationship with you.
-In other words, it’s all their ecommerce orders totaled up.
+In other words, it’s all their B2B eCommerce orders totaled up.
 This metric helps you prioritize customers because it focuses strictly on revenue.

 Metric: Conversion rate by traffic source

-Conversion rate is simply the percentage of visits that completed an ecommerce purchase.
+Conversion rate is simply the percentage of visits that completed a B2B eCommerce purchase.
 In Google Analytics, you can break this out by traffic source to see which source has the highest conversion rate.